 The NCTE Distinguished Service Award does not need to be awarded each year.
 This award should be bestowed only when the subcommittee decides that nominations warrant presentation of the award.

 Deadline for 2015 DSA award nominations is June 1, 2016.

 NOTE: This award may be given posthumously.

-The DSA Committee will select an award recipient from nominations solicited from the BOD.
-The Executive Committee will approve committee’s selection.
-BOD will affirm the final selection.
+The DSA Committee will select an award recipient from nominations solicited from the Board of Director (BOD).
+The Executive Committee will approve the committee’s selection.
+The BOD will affirm the final selection.